system-zero/system-zero/data/docs/la.md

        - all of them match the function name and most of them the function arguments of their counterparts

-        - not all of them they call their equivalants
+        - not all of them they call their equivalents

         - with the same consistent way, they are being used in C which writes this code